lindsayad/lindsayad.github.io/README.md

-# Katy Huff's Homepage
+# Alex Lindsay's Homepage

-This is the repository that holds the hompage for Katy Huff.
+This is the repository that holds the hompage for Alex Lindsay.

-## Building This Website

-Coming soon...